 Manhattan Loft Gardens, Queen Elizabeth Olympic Park, 20 International Way, London E20 1FD www.allegra-restaurant.com

 Head chef at Allegra in the stunning Manhattan Loft Gardens is Irishman Patrick Powell.
 He began learning his trade at Dublin's Michelin-star L'Ecrivain under the acclaimed Irish chef Derry Clarke.
-He’s now in charge of the Allegra, due to reopen next month.
+He’s now in charge of the Allegra, based in Stratford.
 His menu’s focus is modern European influenced by produce from their organic farm just 40 minutes away.

 148 Clapham Manor St, London SW4 6BX, 020 7720 4662 www.sorellarestaurant.co.uk

 A neighbourhood Italian inspired restaurant owned and run by Robin and Sarah Gill and Daniel Joines.
 Head chef is Ross Mangan.

 Robin, from Sandycove, Dublin, spent many years learning his trade on the Amalfi coast.

 28 Upper Grosvenor St, Mayfair, London W1K 7EH, 020 7499 9943 www.corrigansmayfair.co.uk/